eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Add Zhiyong Wang to list of student contributors.
 * Add the Nov 2023 [edubytes](https://mailchi.mp/ubc/edubytes-newsletter-november2023?e=f1df481e69) piece to presentations page.
 * Reference page removed - not needed.
 Should more refs be added throughout?
 QuEST project has many but OCESE zotero collection is short.
 Or, a bibliography might be adequate unless an official publication is produced.
-This could be done using BibTex reference files - see the [Jupyter Books citation tutorial](https://jupyterbook.org/en/stable/tutorials/references.html).
+This could be done using BibTex reference files - see the [Jupyter Books citation tutorial](https://jupyterbook.org/en/stable/tutorials/references.html). eosc114 page generated and PPTX + PDF of the mind-map thinking was included. eosc211 page cleaned up, and survey data added.